 Implement procedures to spot suspicious activity

-Your network of employees, customers, suppliers and vendors rely on you to deliver trust, and any breach impacts operation and any further opportunity.
-Almost every business decision needs consideration through the trust lens.
+Networks of employees, customers, suppliers and vendors rely on an organization to deliver trust, and any breach hinders operations and limits opportunity.
+Almost every business decision can be viewed through the trust lens.